Women’s Suffrage 19th Amendment Victory Flag

 🌏 Created and shipped in the most Earth-conscious way we can.

-🤝 The Flags For Good Promise: At the end of each month, we will donate a portion of the sale of each flag to The Global Fund For Women.
+🤝 The Flags For Good Promise: At the end of each month, we donate 10% of the sale of each of these flags to The Global Fund For Women.
 In the past, they have supported feminist movements and grassroots organizers to end civil wars, gotten female Presidents elected, and secured laws giving new protection to millions.
 They fund bold, ambitious, and expansive gender justice movements to create meaningful change that will last beyond our lifetimes.

 I love answering my neighbors’ inquiries and it has given me the opportunity to talk about ”universal” sufferage.
 I hung it upside down the first time but quickly fixed it.
 Thanks !!